svseas/p5-rag/README.md

 ## Contributors

-Visit our special thanks page dedicated to our contributors [here](https://morphik.ai/docs/special-thanks).
+Visit our [special thanks page](https://morphik.ai/docs/special-thanks) dedicated to our contributors.

-## PS
-We took inspiration from [PostHog](https://posthog.com) while writing this README.
-If you're from PostHog, thank you ❤️